LexPredict/lexpredict-contraxsuite/documentation/docs/source/configuration/install.rst

 Installation
 ============

+.. note:: This documentation is under active development.
+   As such, pages like this one are currently incomplete.

 If you haven't done so already, please follow the steps detailed in Environment Configuration.
 (TODO: link this)

 1. Navigate to your desired installation director and pull the latest community edition of ContraxSuite.